Scifiler-sys/Java-Curriculum/Wk8/Day2/hello-react/README.md

     * You can pass from child to parent using callback functions
         * https://www.pluralsight.com/guides/react-communicating-between-components
 * You specify props within the parameter of the function component
+* It is read-only!
+You cannot change the information in props
 * Whenever you use that component, you must provide the necesary information as well (UNLESS IT IS OPTIONAL!)
 * A very big part of React to make components reusable